agonglomarel7/module_virtualisation_-_cloud_computing/foundation/README.md

-# Terraform - Fondation de l'Infrastructure

-## Les ressources de fondation suivantes sont définies via Terraform :

-+ Namespace de registre de conteneurs : Création d'un espace de noms pour stocker les images Docker dans un registre Scaleway.
-+ DNS : Enregistrement des domaines nécessaires pour l'application.
-+ Cluster Kubernetes : Déploiement du cluster Kubernetes sur Scaleway.
-+ Load Balancer : Mise en place de Load Balancers pour la gestion du trafic.
-+ Base de données : Base de données PostgreSQL pour le stockage des données persistantes de l'application.

-## Résultat de la commande terraform plan

 Terraform used the selected providers to generate the following execution plan.
 Resource actions are indicated with the following symbols:
   + create

 Terraform will perform the following actions:

-  ### scaleway_container_namespace.calculator_registry will be created
+  # scaleway_container_namespace.calculator_registry will be created
   + resource "scaleway_container_namespace" "calculator_registry" {
       + destroy_registry      = false
       + id                    = (known after apply)